- Many types of accounts available

 Although Fulton Bank has been around for over 100 years, it still only serves five states, which means it has maintained a strong regional focus.
 It’s best for customers who live in the bank’s service area and want a single bank to handle all of their financial needs.

 Fulton Bank FAQHere are the answers to some of the most frequently asked questions about Fulton Bank.

-- Is Fulton Bank FDIC insured?
+- Is Fulton Bank federally insured?

 Rates are subject to change; unless otherwise noted, rates are updated periodically.
-All other information on accounts is accurate as of Apr.
-26, 2022.
+All other information on accounts is accurate as of Dec.
+27, 2022.

-Editorial Note: This content is not provided by Fulton Bank.
-Any opinions, analyses, reviews or recommendations expressed in this article are those of the author alone and have not been reviewed, approved or otherwise endorsed by Fulton Bank.
+Editorial Note: This content is not provided by any entity covered in this article.
+Any opinions, analyses, reviews, ratings or recommendations expressed in this article are those of the author alone and have not been reviewed, approved or otherwise endorsed by any entity named in this article.

 To discover the Best Regional Banks, GOBankingRates looked at the top regional institutions (excluding credit unions, online banks and neobanks) with under $100 billion in total assets.
 To determine rankings, GOBankingRates looked at the following factors: (1) checking product minimum deposit; (2) monthly checking fee ratio (percentage based on the minimum to avoid the fee compared to the monthly fee itself); (3) savings product minimum deposit; (4) savings product APY; (5) Bauer rating (out of 5 stars); (6) products/services offered (auto loans, mortgage loans, credit cards, investment services and insurance); and (7) the average mobile app rating between the Android and Apple app stores.
 All factors were then scored and combined, with the lowest score being best.
 Factors (1) and (3) were weighted 0.5 times, factor (4) was weighted 2.5 times, and factor (6) was weighted 1.5 times.